 - salt and pepper to taste

 - In a large skillet, cook Farmstead Bacon until crispy.
-Transfer to paper towel-lined plate to drain.
+Transfer to a paper towel-lined plate to drain.
 Discard drippings.

 - Boil your potatoes in a large pot with one tablespoon of salt, until potatoes are soft.
 Drain, then spread onto a baking sheet to dry.
-Either use a ricer or a fork to smash potatoes in a large bowl.
+Either use a ricer or a fork to mash potatoes in a large bowl.